Eponymous hairstyle: 1950s–1960s

 The "Audrey Hepburn look”, associated since the 1950s with the Anglo-Belgian film actress, owed itself principally to the intrinsic chic of Hepburn herself (a factor identified by Edith Head) and the designs of French couturier Hubert de Givenchy.
 However, although never strictly eponymous, Hepburn's hairstyles - especially those in the films Sabrina (1954) (short with a fringe, or "bangs", across the forehead) and Breakfast at Tiffany's (1961) (pulled back and gently piled up around the crown) have been widely copied.
 The social historian Dominic Sandbrook wrote of "black-jersied gamines with Audrey Hepburn hairdos" presiding over British coffee bars in the mid-1950s.

 Marilyn Monroe's signature platinum blonde look, worn throughout the height of her career, was called The Marilyn.
 In the 1960s, the pixie cut worn by the British model Lesley Lawson was called The Twiggy after her nickname.

 Other short "gamine" cuts to have attracted imitators included Jane Fonda's as the call-girl Bree Daniels in the film Klute (1971), and that adopted in 2005 by the actress Keira Knightley, a longer, slightly shaggier version of Hepburn's cut.
 Fonda's style, which was also captured in photographs following her arrest for allegedly assaulting a police officer at Cleveland airport in 1970, was sometimes - even 30 years later - referred to as the "Klute shag".

 1970s–1990s

-A famous example of this phenomenon was Farrah Fawcett's hairstyle, as seen in the American television series Charlie's Angels in the 1970s.
+A famous example of this phenomenon was the feathered hairstyle of Farrah Fawcett, as seen in the American television series Charlie's Angels and her popular red swimsuit pin-up poster in the 1970s.
 Another around that time was the short "Purdey" cut adopted by British actress Joanna Lumley for her role of that name in the television series The New Avengers, and the short Dorothy Hamill Wedge hairstyle.

 Other period examples such as "Bo Derek" (braided hair with beads, as she wore in the film 10 (1979)); and the "Rachel" (after the straightened shag popularized in the mid-1990s by Rachel Green, the character played by Jennifer Aniston in the TV sitcom Friends);.

+In Japan, Seiko-chan cut, named after Seiko Matsuda, was popular in the 1980s.